 And what is the best way to include resume references?

 In this blog post, we will discuss how to list references on a resume.

 You can try our Online Resume Builder here.
 Get your customized resume built by professionals!

 Read on to find out about professional references on a resume.

 Adding Referances to Resume.
 Yes or No?

 Old school says yes.
 Modern era says no.

-Some old school people suggest that references on a resume are right.
+Some old school people suggest that reference page for resume are right.

 But the modern people say that they should not be written.